rootmelo92118/kicker/README.md

 Q: "How to install latest nodejs on termux ?"<br>
 A: "Simple, `pkg install nodejs-current`"

-Q: "How to fix an error like this 'Error: Cannot find module...... ' ?"
+Q: "How to fix an error like this 'Error: Cannot find module...... ' ?"<br>
 A: "Do `npm i ` !"